Frontend Developer Interview Questions and Answers

 Coding Task 2:

-that displays a timer that starts at 0 when the component mounts and increments every second.
+Prompt: Create a React component called Timer that displays a timer that starts at 0 when the component mounts and increments every second.

 import React, { useState, useEffect } from "react";